-There aren’t many things as intoxicating as the scent of orange blossoms in the depths of winter.
-Their heady aroma always hits me right between the eyes, immediately transporting me back to a Mediterranean summer and those endless sunny days when I give myself permission to skip about without a care in the world.
-This isn’t just an emotional response, it’s actually a physical one as the humble orange is treasured for its uplifting mood enhancing properties.
+There aren’t many things as intoxicating as the scent of orange blossoms in the depths of winter, their heady aroma immediately transports me back to fine winter days in Provence.
+This isn’t merely an emotional response, it’s actually a physical one as the humble orange is revered for its uplifting mood enhancing properties.
 You don’t have to travel far to experience this, simply peel a beautiful organic orange and inhale its scent at any time of the year and you’ll see what I mean.
 Asian in origin, the orange was introduced to the Mediterranean region by the Saracens during the crusades and has been cultivated in southern France since the 14th century, specifically in Hyères, a beautiful town in the Provence-Alpes-Côte d’Azur region.
-Although they are not cultivated for commercial purposes anymore, you can still find orange trees growing in and around the city and it was memories of these that inspired this recipe for a Provençal elderflower cordial.
-I wanted to create something a bit different by uplifting it with the scent of orange blossom.
-Not only does this give the cordial a deeper, more exotic flavour, it delivers a truly transformation floral note that, well, just makes me feel happy.
+Although they are not cultivated for commercial purposes anymore, you can still find orange trees growing in and around the city and it is memories of these that inspired this recipe for a Provençal-inspired elderflower cordial.
+Not only does the addition of orange blossom impart the cordial with a deeper more exotic flavour, it delivers a floral note that makes me happy.

 15 elderflower heads, carefully picked on a dry and sunny morning

 Place the sugar and honey in a large saucepan with 1 litre of water.
 Gently bring to the boil, stirring all the time until the sugar has dissolved.
 Remove from the heat.

 Finely grate the zest of both lemons and add to the pan along with the juice of one and slices of the remaining lemon.
 Gently place the elderflower blossoms in the syrup until they are completely submerged.
 Cover and set aside for 24 hours.